Season 1, Episode 33

 Dr. Judy Lovas:

 That’s normal.
-The body, the biochemical wash that we are is never static.
+The body, the biochemical wash that we are, is never static.
 So you are never at homeostasis.
-To me, health can be indicated by how easily do we come back down towards a balanced state.
-For example, someone with living with trauma or PTSD does not come back towards or finds it difficult, they can but may find it very difficult and over a long period of time to come back towards a more balanced state.
+To me, health can be indicated by how easily we come back down towards a balanced state.
+For example, someone living with trauma or PTSD does not come back towards or finds it difficult, they can but may find it very difficult and over a long period of time to come back towards a more balanced state.

 Dr. Lorne Brown:

 And this is why I wanted to talk with you, Judy, because many of the people I see will share that after a menstrual cycle, so they’re not pregnant or after unsuccessful IVF cycle or after a miscarriage that they get what’s called fertility stress or trauma.
 And these tools then are able to help them get back into that equilibrium, that place better, and that’s a sign of health because sometimes that can throw them off.
 And then now they got distress hormones, they got lack of blood flow because of the tension, the gene expression.
-So this is all about how quickly can we support them by using these techniques, support yourself to get back into that better state of balance.
+So this is all about how quickly we can support them by using these techniques, support yourself to get back into that better state of balance.

 Dr. Judy Lovas: